How to cure worms in cats & dogs

 Pumpkin seeds

-Social media myth has it that pumpkin seeds contain a chemical called cucurbitin which ‘paralyses’ worms so they can then be expelled.
+A social media myth says that pumpkin seeds contain a chemical called cucurbitacin which ‘paralyses’ worms so they can then be expelled.

-Again, there’s just no evidence for the claims.
+Again, there’s just no scientific evidence to support these claims.
 Adding a fatty, fibrous food to your dog’s diet is quite likely to upset their tummy though and it’s pretty unlikely cats will be inclined to eat them in the first place.
+Fatty foods can also increase a dog’s risk of developing pancreatitis, which is painful and can make your pet very unwell.

 ‘Hairy’ treats

-The theory here is that furry treats like rabbit or cows ears will act like a ‘brush’, sweeping away intestinal parasites as they pass through your dog’s digestive system.
+The theory here is that furry treats like rabbit or cow ears will act like a ‘brush’, sweeping away intestinal parasites as they pass through your dog’s digestive system.

 At least this one is unlikely to do any harm – your dog will probably find the odd furry ear a very welcome treat.

-There are four common types of intestinal worms in dogs, they are:
+There are four common types of intestinal worms in dogs in the UK:

 • Roundworms